Tatiana Vishnevskaya

-Tatiana Vishnevskaya (Татьяна Вишневская; /ru/, born 13 August 1985) is a Russian TV presenter, author of TV and Radio programs and media entrepreneur.
+Tatiana Vishnevskaya born 13 August 1985 is a UAE TV presenter, author of TV and Radio programs and media entrepreneur.
 CEO and Founder of the media company of MME Media in Dubai.

 Tatiana Vishnevskaya is also vice-president of a non-profit organization called Sail of Hope with consultative status in the United Nations Organization.

 Education

 Vishnevskaya graduated from Minsk State Linguistic University, specialising in teaching foreign literature (English and American) and received a bachelor's degree in linguistics.

 In 2005, she entered MITRO - Moscow Institute of Television and Radio Broadcasting Ostankino, specializing in radio and television.
 At the announcers' school took classes from Tatiana Vladimirovna Vishnevskaya.
 Practiced as an editor in the directorate of special projects on Channel One, worked at the directorate of sports programs on TV channel "Russia-2".

 In 2008, she also attended the Academy of Media Industry and took elocution classes from Svetlana Kornelievna Makarova.

 2018-2019 — graduated the Academy of Media Industry with a degree in Television Producer, Moscow.